smintf/autolingo/README.md

 <br>This currently only supports Chromium-based browsers (Chrome, Brave, Edge).
 ### What's different in Autolingo_mod?

-Autolingo_mod simply does the same functiom as Autolingo but returns solutions without Punctuations and Capitolization.
+Autolingo_mod simply does the same function as Autolingo but returns solutions without Punctuations and Capitolization.

 ### How to Install?